Flagship Service

 • Hot Spots — where work breaks down or gets stuck

-The result is a complete map of how value flows through your organization—one that reveals where things break, where heroics are required, and where small changes create outsized impact.
+The result is a complete Operation Map showing how value flows through your organization—one that reveals where things break, where heroics are required, and where small changes create outsized impact.

 Step Design